Shariah-compliant investments are governed by the requirements of Shariah law and the principles of Islam.

 As is the case with ethical investments, the extra layer of rules restricts fund managers from certain areas which could enhance or detract from returns over time.
 For instance, financials such as banks are mostly excluded but are often a large part of broader stock market indices.
 The outperformance or underperformance of this area would have implications for fund returns.
 Due to the outcomes of the screening process, there is often a sectoral bias toward healthcare and information technology.

-While the options for Shariah-compliant investments remain somewhat limited at present, the movement towards broader responsible investing – whereby increasing numbers of people wish to see their values reflected in their investment portfolio – could see this niche area expand and evolve too.
+While the options for halal investment remain somewhat limited at present, the movement towards broader responsible investing – whereby increasing numbers of people wish to see their values reflected in their investment portfolio – could see this niche area expand and evolve too.

 Nothing on this website should be construed as personal advice based on your circumstances.
 No news or research item is a personal recommendation to deal.